Jwan622/hopkins_data_structures/module_10/notes.md

 - unlike bubble, does not respond to order in the data
 - just take an item, and move it to the back.
-- pattenr of comparisons similar to bubble sort. we exchnage except when item is in the right place.
+- pattern of comparisons similar to bubble sort. we exchnage except when item is in the right place.

 ![selection](selection_sort.png)

 cost is pretty much the smae as bubble, quadratic n^2. doesn't have early out of bubble sort and it doesn't respond to order. same amout nof work regardless of order of data.

 #### binary tree sort (selection sort)